 Important boundary

 Farm Advisor AI should be used as advisory decision support.
 It should not replace local agronomists, plant pathology experts, official weather alerts, pesticide labels, soil labs, or verified market notices.
-That boundary is important for responsible deployment and serious licensing conversations.
+That boundary is important for responsible deployment.

 FAQ for government, NGO, and farmer deployments